salilab/rmf/doc/Library.md

 easily generate bindings for most languages.
 The two main exceptions are C and Fortran.
-Until the SWIG %C target support is finished, these can be supported by writing a simple %C %API manually, probably a weeks work.
+Until the SWIG %C target support is finished, these can be supported by writing a simple %C %API manually, probably a week's work.